happycaroline/learngit/readme.txt

-Git is a version control system  heheda.
+Git is a version control system  heheda.wangnima
 Git is free soft ware  heheda.